Smartphone picture organization: A hierarchical approach: Proposed approach

-where $IC$ stands for Information Content that is a measure of specificity for a concept.
+where $IC$ is a measure of specificity for a concept.
 Higher values are associated with more specific concepts (e.g., chair), while those with lower values are associated to more general concepts (e.g., doctrine).
 In this work, the IC was derived from \textit{SemCor} (\cite{miller1993semantic}), a manually sense-tagged subset of the Brown Corpus (\cite{francis1982frequency}).

 We compute the sum of the Lin similarity between each of the 10 top tags defining the image and the two words in the topic name, for each of the $K$ topics.
 The topic that has the highest probability is the one that will get assigned to the nameless topic, namely,